 SECTION 2: Council Members.
-The Members of the Council will be the Council Chair (the "Chair") and a Cluster Coordinator (a "Coordinator," Section 6 of this Article) for each Committee Cluster ( a "Cluster," Section 5 of this Article), with the Lead Minister being the Coordinator for the Cluster responsible for programming.
-All Council Members are elected by the Congregation for each specific position, except for the Lead Minister who is the Cluster Coordinator of the Cluster responsible for programming.
-A Council Member must be a Voting Member of the Congregation while serving on the Council and must have been a Voting Member for one year prior to taking office (except for the Lead Minister as Coordinator of the Cluster responsible for programming).
-At each Annual Meeting the Congregation will elect approximately one-third of the Members of the Council (other than the Chair).: Council Chair.
+The Members of the Council will be the Council Chair (the "Chair") and a Cluster Coordinator (a "Coordinator," Section 6 of this Article) for each Committee Cluster (a "Cluster," Section 5 of this Article).
+All Council Members are elected by the Congregation for each specific position.
+A Council Member must be a Voting Member of the Congregation while serving on the Council and must have been a Voting Member for one year prior to taking office.
+At each Annual Meeting the Congregation will elect approximately one-third of the Members of the Council (other than the Chair).

+SECTION 3: Council Chair.
 The duties of the Chair include setting agendas for and presiding over Council Meetings.
-The Chair should be aware of and react appropriately to significant activities of the Clusters and their The Chair is a non-voting ex-officio member of the Board and is primarily responsible for communication between the Council and the Board.
+The Chair should be aware of and react appropriately to significant activities of the Clusters and their committees.
+The Chair is a non-voting ex-officio member of the Board and is primarily responsible for communication between the Council and the Board.
 The Chair shall work collaboratively with the Board to receive direction on fiscal, programmatic, and strategic priorities of the Church and to provide the Board with appropriate feedback and information as to the accomplishment of the Church's Mission and Purposes.
 The Chair must have been a Voting Member of the Congregation for three years prior to taking office.
 The Chair must have at least one year prior service as a Board or Council Member prior to taking office. and must be a Voting Member while serving as Chair Except as otherwise provided in the Governing Rules, the Chair is subject to the same rules as any other Member of the Council.

-SECTION 3: Meetings.
+SECTION 4: Meetings.
 Regular meetings of the Council will be held monthly, except as otherwise provided by the Council.
 The times and dates of regular meetings will be set by the Council.
 A special meeting of the Council may be called by the President of the Board, the Council Chair, or by a majority of the Council Members.
 Notice of a special meeting must be given to each Council Member at least forty eight hours in advance of that meeting.
 A quorum for transacting business at any Council meeting consists of fifty-percent of the then current voting Council positions.
 Council action by consensus is preferred; however, in the case of difference of opinion, Council action must be by majority vote, unless the Governing Rules require otherwise.
 The President of the Board shall break any deadlock in any vote of the Council.
 All meetings of the Council will be held within the city limits of the City of St. Louis or within the boundaries of St. Louis County, Missouri.
 The Council may also take action by a unanimous written consent at any time.
 The Council must communicate to the Congregation its deliberations and actions in a reasonable manner, consistent with needs for confidentiality in various matters, for example, personnel matters.
 Each Council Meeting will be open to any person, including Members and Friends, except as determined by the Council to protect confidentiality of any person or organization or as necessary for Church business (such as consideration of the purchase of realty).

-SECTION 4: Clusters.
+SECTION 5: Clusters.
 A Committee Cluster consists of a group of committees assigned by the Council that have related functions.
 The initial Clusters will be responsible for the following areas of Church activities: programs, finances, social responsibility, membership, and facilities.
 Clusters may be created or dissolved by action of the Council, with the approval of the Board.